-OECD Network of Experts on AI (ONE AI)
+OECD Working Party and Network of Experts on AI

 Different types of AI systems raise very different policy opportunities and challenges.
-The OECD Network of Experts on AI working group on the Classification of AI (ONE CAI) is developing a user-friendly framework to classify AI systems.
+The Working Party on AI Governance has an expert group that works on the classification of AI systems.
+To date, it has developed a user-friendly framework to classify AI systems.

-The upcoming OECD AI Systems Classification Framework provides a structure for assessing and classifying AI systems according to their impact on public policy in areas covered by the OECD AI Principles including economic and social benefits; human rights, privacy and fairness; safety, security, and risk assessment; transparency; accountability; research; data, compute and technologies; labour and skills; and international cooperation.
+The OECD AI Systems Classification Framework provides a structure for assessing and classifying AI systems according to their impact on public policy in areas covered by the OECD AI Principles: economic and social benefits; human rights, privacy and fairness; safety, security, and risk assessment; transparency; accountability; research; data, compute and technologies; labour and skills; and international cooperation.

 The Framework builds on the conceptual view of a generic AI system established in previous OECD work.
 It identifies policy considerations associated with different AI systems’ attributes including the: